RESOURCES

 Blue is a popular color.

-Interestingly, blue’s association with trust came from its common use in military uniform – specifically with the navy (hence the name navy blue) but it was only used in those uniforms because the color was the most resistant to harsh elements, like sun and the sea.
+Interestingly, blue’s association with trust came from its common use in military uniform.
+Specifically with the navy (hence the name navy blue).
+But it was only used in those uniforms because the color was the most resistant to harsh elements, like sun and the sea.

 The Psychology of Blue